versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 #### worker.observer.on("close")
 {: #worker-observer-on-close .code}

-Emitted when the worker is closed.
+Emitted when the worker is closed for whatever reason.

 #### worker.observer.on("newrouter", fn(router))
 {: #worker-observer-on-newrouter .code}